Savvythelegend/PGDocs/docs/recovery.md

    as possible.
 When restoring from an online backup, this means the point where taking the backup ended.

-!!!
-Important
+:::important
-    The operator can retrieve the closest backup when you specify either `targetTime` or `targetLSN`.
+The operator can retrieve the closest backup when you specify either
+    `targetTime` or `targetLSN`.
 However, this isn't possible for the remaining
     targets: `targetName`, `targetXID`, and `targetImmediate`.
 In such cases, it's mandatory to specify `backupID`.